MeetingAssistant26/POC_LLM/README.md

 # 🚀 Features
 - **Meeting summarization** — structured bullet-point format in the same language/dialect as the meeting
+- **Personalized summaries per speaker** — generates a separate summary for each speaker focusing only on what they said, their tasks, and their decisions
 - **Task extraction** *(task, responsible person, deadline)* — strict rules, JSON output only
 - **Pending task tracking** — extracted tasks are saved with `status: pending` and can be marked as done per meeting
 - **Suggested assignees** — if no one explicitly accepts a task, the system infers the most suitable speaker based on their role and context, marked as `(suggested)`
+- **Natural language reminders** — say "remind me to discuss X" or "ذكرني بـ X" and the system saves the reminder; pending reminders are shown automatically at startup
 - **Question answering** about meeting content — supports Arabic and English questions
 - **General knowledge Q&A** — detects if question is meeting-related or general and responds accordingly
 - **Bilingual question support** — questions can be asked in Arabic or English